BillRizer/simple-chat/README.md

 # simple-chat
-Example of chat using nodejs and socket.io
+A simple chat using nodejs and websocket.

 ### Installation